mario-cossio/Lucidarios/README.md

 This subfolder contains  materials for the <em>collatio</em> of the <em>Lucidario</em>, a work in progress for a critical edition in preparation.
 The documents are organized into folders with correlative numbers for each chapter, each containing up to four subfolders: '1.
 Textos', '2.
 Colación', '3.
 Rúbrica', and '4.
 Edición' (or sometimes '3.
 Edición').

 <ol>
-	<li>Textos: This subfolder contains the original transcriptions (by witness), which are divided into two subfolders: '1.
-Marcados' and '2.
-Limpios'.</li>
+	<li>Textos: This subfolder contains the original transcriptions (by witness), which are divided into two subfolders:</li>
 		<ol>
 			<li>Marcados: This folder includes the normalized transcriptions in Ms. Word <em>with</em> the original punctuation, page foliation, and a color code to highlight passages requiring attention.
 The color code is as follows:</li>
 				<ul>